JakeSaintG/DebugWeb1Exercise/README.md

 ## REMEMBER!
 Developers work in a team.
 In this team, you have a couple of Senior Devs that you can reach out to if you get stuck.
 Your mentors won't directly answer the question like a Senior Dev might in a real team, but they may point you in the right direction.

+## The 5 issues
+Note that line numbers may have changed from the main branch:

+CSS:
+1. Borders everywhere!
+2. Missing bracket in CSS
+3. Why is the menu not in the right spot?

+HTML:
+4. Broken image in HTML
+5. Make the site show that Misha is "Looking for work".
+Will accept hard coding "Looking for work" but we prefer to see it indexed appropriately.

+JS:
+6. Unlinked JS file